Signed in as:

 Footwork and Timing in tennis EXPLAINED PERFECTLY!
 (January 2024)

 The secret of Carlos Alcaraz's success!
-(April 2023)
+(April 2023, Edit September 2024)

 The ABSOLUTE BEST quote for anyone who wants to achieve success!
 (January 2023)

 BEST sports star interview answer EVER!
-(September 2022)
+(September 2022, Edit September 2024)

 Richmond/Sheen Sports: You could go to an online retailer, or a budget superstore, and you may save a few pounds, but you won't get better overall value.
 Here's the best option, pay a visit to RichmondSports or SheenSports!